freqtrade/freqtrade/docs/includes/protections.md

 All protection end times are rounded up to the next candle to avoid sudden, unexpected intra-candle buys.

 !!!
 Note
     Not all Protections will work for all strategies, and parameters will need to be tuned for your strategy to improve performance.
+    To align your protection with your strategy, you can define protections in the strategy.

 !!!
 Tip
     Each Protection can be configured multiple times with different parameters, to allow different levels of protection (short-term / long-term).